nicholastmosher/atsam4s16b-examples/README.md

 ## Getting Started

-Building for ARM targets currently requires some preview tools to be installed which are currently distributed in Rust's beta channel.
+Building for ARM targets currently requires some preview tools to be installed which are currently distributed in Rust's beta channel, but some of the examples require nightly, so the instructions here are to set up nightly.
 Here's what you'll need to have installed:

 ### Installation

-* Rust beta:
+* Rust nightly:

 ```
-rustup update beta
+rustup update nightly
-rustup default beta
+rustup default nightly
 ```

 * ARM toolchain needed for the atsam4s16b: